ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 ## Configuring a Generic Routing Encapsulation (GRE) tunnel
 {: #configure-gre-tunnel}

 A Generic Routing Encapsulation (GRE) tunnel connects two endpoints (a firewall or a router and another network appliance) in a point-to-point logical link. {{site.data.keyword.powerSys_notm}} use GRE tunnels to enable connectivity to IBM Cloud VMware&trade; networks and other destinations by using a router appliance.
-A GRE tunnel enables Bring Your Own IP (BYOIP) features, as well as the ability for data to transit through the IBM Cloud classic network.
+A GRE tunnel enables Bring Your Own IP (BYOIP) features and the ability for data to transit through the IBM Cloud classic network.

 GRE tunnel configuration requires a tunnel source IP ({{site.data.keyword.powerSys_notm}} router end), GRE subnet, and destination IP address.
 For more information, see [Creating IBM Cloud connections](/docs/power-iaas?topic=power-iaas-cloud-connections#create-cloud-connections).